stamtron/stamtron.github.io/_pages/about.md

   - /about.html
 ---

+I am passionate about automating real world processes of inspection and manufacturing.
+I enjoy solving real-world probelms using Machine Learning, collaborating with other researchers and engineers and seeing my models from development to production.

 I am currently working as a Research Assistant in [CMAC](https://cmac.ac.uk/) where I am developing machine learning models that correlate particle microscopy data with bulk powder properties with the goal of improving the decision-making in medicine manufacturing.

 In adittion, I am a PhD candidate in [EEE Department of University of Strathclyde](https://www.strath.ac.uk/engineering/electronicelectricalengineering/) under the supervision of [Christos Tachtatzis](https://www.strath.ac.uk/staff/tachtatzischristosdr/) in Glasgow, UK.